-In the bottom swatch I tried to produce a more distinct shape on tubular tuck created with only knit stitches on both sides of the fabric.
+In the bottom swatch, I tried to produce a more distinct shape on tubular tuck created with only knit stitches on both sides of the fabric.
 Hand selection on the alternate beds on all tuck rows produced knit stitches in the desired area.
-A needle out of work made it easy for me to find proper location on needle bed .
+A needle out of work made it easy for me to find a proper location on the needle bed.

 Getting back to automating at least part of the process for such shapes: the repeat needs to be altered main bed will be knitting the black squares in the chart on the right on every row, tucking the white ones.
 When the ribber carriage is on the side appropriate for it to tuck the following row and no needles are selected in design segments on the top bed (odd numbered design rows, ones with majority of black squares, tuck may not be used in those locations because then the resulting stitches would be tucking on both beds with nothing holding the tuck loops down.

 In my sampling, the ribber was set to tuck when moving from right to left.
 Below is the resulting swatch, shown on both sides.
 Part of one diamond shape is missing due to the fact I was concentrating on moving needles around and missed the change in selection on one side of the machine.
 Back to the original method used in the previous post where ribber settings are changed from knit to tuck <– –> every 2 rows along with color changes.
 I chose a design that would make it easy to identify the location of non-selected needles on the main bed in rows where the ribber will be set to tuck in both directions.
 The result is interesting, but the solid areas, narrower than the remaining knit, are in the opposite color to the dominant one on each side, the reverse of the inspiration fabric.